MiSTer-devel/TRS-80_MiSTer/README.md

  * SavedStates
  * White, Green and Amber Phosphor screen emulation
  * Sound output is supported (however cassette saving sound is suppressed)
- * Cassette loading is many times faster than the original 500 bauds
+ * Cassette loading is many times faster than the original 500 bauds (if the ROM patch is present)
  * direct ZIP/UNZIP download feature (look in the support files for MrUnzip)
  * Ctrl Key simulates shift-DownArrow
  * TRS-80 Skin (only visible if an overscan is selected)